wersly/msc_takehome/README.md

 Note, this project was developed in `Python 3.9.5`.
-If you are having any issues running this code, please try working within a venv based on `Python 3.9.5`.
+If you are having any issues running this code, please try working within a venv based specifically on `Python 3.9.5`.

 # One-time Setup
 ```
-# create a virtual env for this project
+# create a virtual env for this project, based on your locally designated version of python3
-python -m venv $(pwd)
+python3 -m venv $(pwd)
 ```

 # Install / Work On This Project